Cysu/dgd_person_reid/README.md

-# Domain Guided Dropout for Person Re-identification
+# Domain Guided Dropout for Person Re-id

-This project aims at learning generic person re-identification (re-id) deep features from multiple person re-id datasets with domain guided dropout.
+This project aims at learning generic person re-identification (re-id) deep features from multiple datasets with domain guided dropout.
+Mainly based on our CVPR 2016 paper [Learning Deep Feature Representations with Domain Guided Dropout for Person Re-identification](Learning Deep Feature Representations with Domain Guided Dropout for Person Re-identification).

 ## Installation